 (504) 862-8750 fax

-International students must certify funds to complete one year of the program to secure a VISA to study in the United States.
+International students: International students must certify funds to complete one year of the program to secure a VISA to study in the United States.
 The student should have adequate resources planned to complete the program, and to take advantage of the international experience.
 International students may seek to borrow funds through the Alternative loan program, however, this option requires that the student have a credit-worthy cosigner who is either a U.S. citizen or permanent resident.

 International students should explore International Education Financial Aid (IEFA) website for additional scholarship and loan opportunities.
 This online resource offers a searchable database which provides direct links to a number of organizations offering assistance to fund study in the United States.